 Why Bedford Place area?

-Southampton City Council has been working with the Business Improvement District (BID) for Southampton on introducing measures to support the reopening of retail and hospitality in Southampton.
+Southampton City Council worked with the Business Improvement District (BID) for Southampton to introduce measures supporting the reopening of retail and hospitality in Southampton.
 In 2020, the BID / Go!
 Southampton launched the Southampton Inside Out campaign to allow businesses to create more outside seating.
 More details can be found here: https://www.gosouthampton.co.uk/southamptoninsideout/

 As part of suggestions for Covid-19 mitigation measures, Southampton City Council received suggestions on creating more outdoor space and pedestrianised areas in the Bedford Place area on our Commonplace survey, which can be found here: https://southamptontravelmap.commonplace.is/